AdamLeyshon/ESC/README.md

 * The `extron` binary will be in the `./target/release/` that was just created.

+#### Cross-compiling

+To build the ARM or Windows version on Linux:

+* Install cross-rs with `cargo install cross --git https://github.com/cross-rs/cross`
+* Ensure that you have the Docker `buildx` plugin.
+* Windows release:
+  * `cross build --release --target x86_64-pc-windows-gnu`
+* ARM release:
+  * `cross build --release --target armv7-unknown-linux-gnueabihf`

+You can cross build for targets by reading https://github.com/cross-rs/cross-toolchains

+If you get an error during the cross build that mentions GLIBC:

+    libc.so.6: version GLIBC_2.34 not found (required by /target/release/build/libc-f59ef739d716a352/build-script-build)

+run `cargo clean` then try to build again.

 #### Known issues / Improvements

 * It assumes that the output resolution is always bigger than the input resolution in both axis.